Stamford, Connecticut: Highways

 Two limited-access highways run through the city.
-Interstate 95 serves as the main route through downtown Stamford with four exits (6–9).
+I-95 serves as the main route through downtown Stamford with four exits (6–9).
 The Merritt Parkway runs through the northern part of the city.
 This road is designated for passenger vehicles only.
 Any congestion on the Merritt Parkway is mostly likely to occur on the southbound lane in the morning and the northbound in the evening (route to and from New York).
 At night, due to the absence of lighting, visibility on the Merritt Parkway is relatively poor.
 Stamford exits on the Merritt Parkway are 8–10, and exit 13 is just over the border in New Canaan.

 Stamford is also served by four other state highways.
 Route 1, also known as Main Street in Stamford, is also used as a major artery during the morning and evening commute.
 Most traffic via Route 1 is short distance or fairly local, yet vehicles have utilized Route 1 during times of heavy congestion on I-95 as a re-route.
-Route 137 (Washington Boulevard and High Ridge Road) is the main north–south road of the city and runs from the Stamford Transportation Center and serves the Turn of River, North Stamford, and High Ridge sections of the city.
+Route 137 is the main north–south road of the city and runs from the Stamford Transportation Center and serves the Turn of River, North Stamford, and High Ridge sections of the city.
 Route 104 (Long Ridge Road) branches off from Route 137 to serve the Long Ridge section.
-Route 106 (Courtland Avenue) serves the Glenbrook neighborhood and continues towards the town of Darien.
+Route 106 serves the Glenbrook neighborhood and continues towards the town of Darien.